Tony Ronaldson

 1996

-By 1996, Magic coach Brian Goorjian had succeeded in rebuilding his roster, focusing on developing young Aussie talent.
-By 1996 Sam MacKinnon, Chris Anstey and Jason Smith, all under 21 years of age, had become key contributors to the team.
+By 1996, Magic coach Brian Goorjian had succeeded in rebuilding his roster with young Aussie talent like Sam MacKinnon, Chris Anstey and Jason Smith, all under 21 years of age, key contributors on the team.
 In a move to create more opportunities for his young team, he replaced high-scoring import Adonis Jordan with pass-first point guard Billy McCaffrey (via Vanderbilt) and signed tenacious defender Mike Kelly who was one of the premier players in the state league competition and had a brief cameo with the Magic 1994.
 Rupert Sapwell was replaced by 18-year-old Frank Drmic, and Goorjian’s veteran core of Ronaldson, John Dorge, Andrew Parkinson, and Darren Lucas returned, believing this was their year to go all the way.

 South East Melbourne would deliver a balanced attack with six players averaging double figures in scoring for the season.
 Tony Ronaldson (18.6 points, 5.2 rebounds and 4.7 assists) and new import Billy McCaffrey (17.6 points, 2.8 rebounds 4.7 assists) led the team in scoring, and assists while Anstey (11.8 points, 7.8 rebounds, and 1.5 blocks per game) delivered a breakout season, doubling his playing time (from 9.6 minutes to 21.3 minutes) and sharing the centre position with Dorge (12.4 points.
 8.8 rebounds and 1.2 blocks in 27.1 minutes).
 Anstey’s play earning him the Most Improved Player award at season’s end.